fenrirsong/JoystickProject/README.md

 WindHallAirTempV2.0 is the Arduino .ino file that controls the Air puffer (Wind) reads from Hall Effect sensor, Air current, and Temperature.

-###Thorlabs Component Setup###
-KCube DC Servo controls a Thorlabs actuator.
-This component will be replaced in a future version as it does *not* have the functionality advertised for the product available in for C# WPF applications.

 ###Zaber Component Setup###
 Currently, there is a function for attempting to avoid no-fly zones(areas where our actuators will run into other equipment).
 If the equipment can move along each axis sequentially, for a total of 3 moves or less, to another valid position, it will do so.
 This function does *not* move the equipment to the opposite side of obstacles.
 The function tries each permutation of moves in order to determine the move sequence.
 Each of the obstacles needs to be hardcoded in as a rectangular NoFlyZone structure.
 I'm not currently implementing it because there's little motion in the Z direction, and a limited range that my save buttons go between.
+It's also computationally more expensive, so I just hope that the end user doesn't have obstacles between their saved positions.

 The save position buttons need to be initialized.
 You do this by hitting the XBox gamepad's "Back" button + B, X, or Y.  B is designated at the ""  Hitting these buttons before initialization currently homes the Zaber actuators.